 In what activities do Feinberg students participate?

 Feinberg has more than 70 student groups that focus on such themes as identity, career goals, community involvement, performing arts and diversity.
-From the Student National Medical Association to In Vivo and the many medical specialty and other groups, these organizations represent our students’ diverse interests.
-As well as social outlets, participation in these groups provides opportunities for personal growth, expression of creativity and development of leadership skills.
+From the Student National Medical Association to In Vivo and the many medical specialty and service groups, these organizations represent our students’ diverse interests.
+Participation in these groups provides opportunities for personal growth, expression of creativity and development of leadership skills.
 Among other initiatives, students have launched and maintained free community clinics, trained together for the Chicago Marathon, learned how to salsa dance, visited the Illinois State Capitol to help influence policy-makers and tutored at-risk children.